sashinpivotal/spring-boot2-student-notes/README.md

    cat config.json
    ```

-1. Copy the access token and analyze it via [https://jwt.io/](https://jwt.io/) debugger
+1. Copy the access token (starting from the character right `bearer` under `Authorization` field and analyze it via [https://jwt.io/](https://jwt.io/)

+   - Observe that there are three sections
+   - Observe that there are scopes under payload section